Arup3201/techlearn/clanguage/rpcgen/README.md

 You can also omit the data type definition - a data type that is not supported by `libnsl`.
 Then you can customize your own xdr_ routine.

+### Remote Procedure Implementation

+In the implementation of the remote procedure, we are traversing the directory mentioned by the client.
+The directory name is of the type `nametype`.

+First we create a directory stream which is an object to iterate over the directory.
+To create a directory stream we need `opendir` from `dirnet.h`.

+The directory stream object is a structure called `DIR`.
+Also to store any directory information we have `struct dirnet`.

+If the `opendir` does not fail, we proceed with traversing the directory.
+But before that we make sure that we clean the previous result if the remote procedure has already been called.
+We use `xdr_free` to free the memory allocated to the XDR data type.

+Then we initaliz a pointer `nlp` which points to the `res.readdir_res_u.list` at first.
+Next we iterate over every directory inside the main directory untill it is null.

+In every iteration, we get the sub-directory object, create a `namenode` using `malloc`, check for error and finally set the `nl->name` from `d->d_name`, and set the value `nlp` to `&(nl->next)` so that we can link the next directory to the current one.